gurtatiLND/gurtatiLND/README.md

   </a>
 </div>
 <br>
 I hold a bachelor's degree in Computer Science and possess significant experience in project management and analysis.
-Recently, I successfully completed the <a href='https://codefirstgirls.com/courses/cfgdegree/#cfgdegreespec'>CFG Degree Full Stack course</a>, further enhancing my skill set.
 I am currently actively seeking a new job with a focus on front-end development opportunities.
 On this page, you will find a showcase of my coding accomplishments and a portfolio of projects I have worked on, both independently and collaboratively with other developers.

 I'm currently: